 }

-This process of working with strings is more preferable.
-First of all, we initially see that we have a string.
-Secondly, this way saves us from writing arithmetic operations, which allows us to understand faster the process of what is happening in the code.
+First of all, we initially see that we have any strings.
+Secondly, this way saves us from writing arithmetic operations, which allows us to understand faster what is happening in the code.

-A great example of using interpolation is to create a myxin in which a class name or part of it is passed as a myxin argument:
+A great example of using interpolation is to create a mixin in which we pass a class name or part of it as a mixin argument:

 @mixin icon($name, $size) {